Understanding IRR, Cash Yield, and Equity Multiple

 The Cash Yield is a useful metric for investors to compare the returns of different investment opportunities, as it allows them to evaluate the annual cash flow generated by an investment relative to the amount of cash invested.

 Suppose that you bought a property and your net cash flow was $5,000, and the cash invested in your property was $50,000.
 In that example, your Cash Yield would be 10% ($5,000/$50,000).
 The down payment would usually be the net property investment, which is the property’s cost minus the amount you borrowed.
 One important detail to keep in mind is that Cash Yield does not include the property’s appreciation or any principal debt payments.
 Appreciation is only taken into consideration when it is realised after the property is sold.
 It also does not include principal debt payments.

 The equity multiple is defined as the total cash distributions received from an investment, divided by the total equity invested.
 Here is the equity multiple formula:

-What does the equity multiple mean?
-An equity multiple less than 1.0x means you are getting back less cash than you invested.
-An equity multiple greater than 1.0x means you are getting back more cash than you invested.
-In our example above, an equity multiple of 2.50x simply means that for every $1 invested into the project, an investor is expected to get back $2.50 (including the initial $1 investment).
+So, what does the equity multiple indicate?
+An equity multiple that is less than 1.0 times indicates that you are receiving in return less cash than you invested.
+An equity multiple greater than 1.0 times, on the other hand, means that you are receiving more cash than the amount that you have invested.
+In our example above, an equity multiple of 2.50 times simply means that for every $1 invested in the project, an investor is expected to get back $2.50, including the initial $1 investment.

 For more insights: